Quick Business Tip: Filing Florida Annual Reports

 Aside from incurring a rather hefty penalty of $400 for failing to pay on time, you may risk having your business entity being administratively dissolved or revoked with the Department of Corporations if you have not filed your Report by the 3rd Friday in September of the year in question.
 This year, your payment must be paid by September 21, 2018.
 Although administratively dissolved or revoked entities may ultimately be reinstated, an application must be filed along with a reinstatement fee and the annual report fee at the time it is submitted.

-Since the purpose of the Report is to ensure a business’ data is updated with the Department of Corporations, it is not necessary to file an Annual Report if your business is closed.
+Since the purpose of the Report is to ensure a business’s data is updated with the Department of Corporations, it is not necessary to file an Annual Report if your business is closed.
 However, it is important to make sure that you have properly dissolved, withdrawn or canceled your entity.

 Once your Annual Report has been filed and processed, an image of it can be downloaded free of charge through www.sunbiz.org within 3 to 5 days.